ThreatDetectives/Parler_Scraper/Ryan/README.md

   - Save it!
   - Drag the file to the `parler_dataframes` folder
   - Once we are ready to incorporate this new data, I will copy over the whole folder to the repo where the model is being trained at.
+  - When you finish with a file, please ACP your work so that I can test the csv file to make sure it works with Pandas

 # Thank you, Ryan!!
 Let me know if you have any questions!